samuelnotfound/miscellaneous-hackintosh-guides/Atheros_Wifi_Monterey_and_newer/README.md

 Once the changes have been applied, reboot, reset your NVRAM, and OpenCore Legacy Patcher should now show the option to apply root patches.

-#### For AR9565, after following but WiFi is still not working, import the set of patches ar9565.plist from this repo under Kernel -> Patches of your config.plist
+#### For AR9565, if after following but WiFi is still not working, import the set of patches ar9565.plist from this repo under Kernel -> Patches of your config.plist
 * Patches are based on ATH9Fixup source code.
 These patches will work with the injected **AirportAtheros40**.

 # Supplemental Guide: Assigning an ACPI Name

 ### Issue Overview
-If you have already followed the guide above, but OCLP does not prompt a "**Legacy Wireless**".
-Your Wifi card is not enumerated in ACPI at all.
+If you have already followed the guide above, but OCLP does not prompt a "**Legacy Wireless**", then your Wifi card is not enumerated in ACPI at all.
 OpenCore can only overwrite properties for named devices in ACPI.

 #### Example:
 In this case, it ends with `pci168c,36`, which tells us it's **unnamed**, the `IOName` we try to inject is **not** applied.